-In the following work, the Author has no other object in view. than to convey to the mind of the Emigrant, before he leaves his native country, some idea of the nature and importance of the step he is about to take, with such hints and information as he will find useful for his guidance afterwards: and it owes its origin to the great and palpable want of plain and practical information, as to the general face and appearance of the country. its climate, soil, and agricultural capabilities and resources; its internal communications, especially its winter roads with their ancient cahots, now called reminiscences, (at one time a great mystery to the Author,) but above all, as to the mode of reducing the mighty forest into such a state of subserviency to the labours of the husbandman, as to make it "bloom and blossom as the rose," when on every acre stands a weight of solid timber. amounting to three or four hundred tons, which, to the total everthrow of all preconceived opinions about the value of timber. must be burnt.
-In short, as to every thing connected with a Settler's life in the woods of Canada.
+In the following work, the author has no other object in view, than to convey to the mind of the emigrant, before he leaves his sative country, some idea of the nature and importance of the step he is about to take, with such hints and information as he will find useful for his guidance afterwards : and it owes its origin to the great and palpable want of plain and practical information, as to the general face and appearance of the country, its climate, soil, and agricultural capabilities and resources ; its internal communications, especially its winter roads with their ancient cahots, now called reminiscences, (at one time a great mystery to the author,) but above all, as to the mode of reducing the mighty forest into such a state of subserviency to the labours of the husbandman, as to make it "bloom and blossom as the rose," when on every acre stands a weight of solid timber, amounting to three or four hundred tons, which, to the total overthrow of all preconceived opinions about the value of timber, must be burnt.
+In short, as to every thing connected with a settler's life in the woods of Canada.

-To remedy the evils arising from this want of information, was the Author's primary object, and he entered upon the task, with the most sanguine and enthusiastic anticipations of success; but obstacles and rebuffs, of which he never dreamt, although only such as are naturally incidental to similar undertakings, Jamped his ardour and prevented the completion of his design, when his labours were thrown aside among his useless papers, during a period of more than seven years, where they would still have remained to share the fate of their companions, had not Mr. Kemble, of the Quebec Mercury, to whose consideration they were accidentally submitted, rescued them from their incipient state of oblivion, by giving them to the public, through the medium of his well conducted paper,-from whence they were copied into several other journals; and two copies simultaneously sent home for publication in England, one by Dr. Thomas Rolph. and the other by the Emigration Gazette,-when the Author was earnestly requested to publish them also in this country, in pamphlet form, for the use and benefit of the great influx of Emigrants, expected out during the then ensuing season; and while he was hesitating about their unfinished state, the expense of printing, &c., he received still more flattering and substantial proofs of public favour, in the shape of orders for more than a thousand copies of his work, provided it could be got out by the opening of the navigation, which, by that time, was so near at hand, that he must either have published then, as it was, or have taken another year to revise and improve it, and he decided upon both alternatives.
+To remedy the evils arising from this want of information, was the author's primary object, and he entered upon the task with the most sanguine and enthusiastic anticipations of success; but obstacles and rebuffs, of which he never dreamt, although only such as are naturally incidental to similar undertakings, damped his ardour, and prevented the completion of his design, when his labours were thrown aside among his useless papers, during a period of more than seven years, where they would still have remained to share the fate of their companions, had not Mr Kemble, of the Quebee Mercury, the whose consideration they were accidentally submitted, rescued hem from their incipient state of oblivion, by giving them to the public, through the medium of his well conducted paper, - from whence they were copied into several other journals; and two copies simultaneously sent home for publication in England, when the author was carnestly requested to publish them also in this country, in pamphlet form, for the use and benefit of the great influx of emigrants, expected out during the then ensuing season; and while he was hesitating about their unfinished state, the expense of printing, &c., he received still more flattering and substantial proofs of public favour, in the shape of orders for more than a thousand copies of his work, provided it could be got out by the opening of the navigation, which, by that time, was so near at hand, that he must either have published then, as it was, or have taken another year to revise and improve it, and he decided upon both alternatives.

-The first edition, consisting of rather a large impression, met with the anticipated reception from the public, and had a ready sale, notwithstanding it was of so local a nature, being confined chiefly to the lower portion of the Province.
-This palpable defect, however, as well as others necessarily incidental to the haste with which it had to be got through the press, is now, it is hoped, if not entirely remedied, at least so far obviated as to lead the Author to venture forth in his frail bark once more on the troublous ocean of public opinion, in the hope of reaching the wished for haven.
+The first edition, consisting of rather a large impression, met with the anticipated reception from the public, and had a ready sale, notwithstanding it was of so local a nature, being confined chiefly to the lower portion of the province.
+This palpable defect, however, as well as others necessarily incidental to the haste with which it had to be got through the press, is now, it is hoped, if not entirely remedied, at least so far obviated as to lead the author to venture forth in his frail bark once more on the troublous ocean of public opinion, in the hope of reaching the wished-for haven.